Leonis C. Malburg: Banking

 Malburg began his banking career as a messenger for First National Bank of Vernon, which was chartered in 1919.
 He rose within the bank to oversee loans for construction projects and eventually became the bank's vice president.
-In 1956, he became the President of First National Bank.
+In 1956, he became the president of First National Bank.
 When, through a merger, First National became Citizens National Bank, and Malburg stayed on as vice president and chairman of the advisory board.
 Eventually, Citizens National merged with Crocker National Bank and later with Wells Fargo.
 Malburg retired from banking to manage his family interests and investments.

 He was chairman of the Sanitation District of Los Angeles County., a partnership of 24 independent districts, encompassing 78 cities, which serves nearly 5½ million people in Los Angeles County.
 The Sanitation Districts build and maintain facilities to manage solid, industrial, and water waste in Los Angeles County.
 Malburg was also chairman of the Barlow Group, which oversees the operations of the Barlow Respiratory Hospital in Los Angeles.

 He was president and lifelong member of the Societe Francaise De Bienfaisance Mutuelle De Los Angeles.

 He formerly served as director of the Metropolitan Water District of Southern California (MWD), a consortium of 26 cities and water districts that provide drinking water to six counties in Southern California.

 Politics

 Malburg's career in politics began when he accepted an appointment to the Vernon city council following the death of a sitting councilman.
 After eighteen years on the council, Malburg was elected mayor by the council and served in that capacity until 2009.
 Under Malburg's leadership, the city had multiplied its surplus while providing businesses within its borders with natural gas service, fiber optic systems, and its own light and power company, with rates up to 40% lower than those outside the city.
 As mayor, he also oversaw ongoing land development and the city's expanding infrastructure, including a power generation station which bears his name.

-In 1978, the Mayor and city council made the controversial decision during a labor dispute to dismiss striking firefighters who refused to report for duty or take acting positions on fire calls.
-It was the opinion of city leaders that the firefighter's illegal actions, which came after their union rescinded its agreement to a solution brokered by a state mediator, left the city with a dangerously thin line of fire defense.
-Superior Court Judge Harry L. Hupp upheld the city's decision in October, 1978, ruling that the firefighter's strike was indeed illegal.
+In 1978, the mayor and city council made the controversial decision during a labor dispute to dismiss striking firefighters who refused to report for duty or take acting positions on fire calls.
+It was the opinion of city leaders that the firefighters' illegal actions, which came after their union rescinded its agreement to a solution brokered by a state mediator, left the city with a dangerously thin line of fire defense.
+Superior Court Judge Harry L. Hupp upheld the city's decision in his October, 1978, ruling that the firefighter's strike was indeed illegal.
 However, after four days of negotiations with the union, the city reinstated the dismissed firefighters.
 Still, the L.A.
-County Board of Supervisors, responding to political pressure from labor unions seeking retaliation for the initial firings, cancelled its mutual aid agreement with the City of Vernon (a move that was criticized by the president of the 40-member Independent Cities of Los Angeles County Association).
+County Board of Supervisors, responding to political pressure from labor unions seeking retaliation for the initial firings, canceled its mutual aid agreement with the City of Vernon (a move that was criticized by the president of the 40-member Independent Cities of Los Angeles County Association).